 Her previous research, as a research fellow at Brighton, investigated the situation of unaccompanied children seeking asylum and the extent to which their rights under the UN Convention on the Rights of the Child are implemented by the UK government.
-This is part of the EU-funded "In Whose Best Interests?" project, which is led by the University of Primorska in Slovenia and also involves Austrian and French teams.
+This was part of the EU-funded "In Whose Best Interests?" project, which is led by the University of Primorska in Slovenia and also involves Austrian and French teams.
 Jo conducted the UK part of the research under the supervision of Professor Marie-Benedicte Dembour.
 She was also the legal expert on the Quality of Asylum Legal Advice research project, jointly commissioned by the Solicitors Regulation Authority, Legal Ombudsman and Unbound Philanthropy.